dgruninger97/Project/docs/notebook.md

 For the first step of ADD step 2, we need to consider the drivers of our system.
 To identify our drivers, we need to analyze our quality attribute scenarios, conerns, and constraints.
 Doing this will help us understand the drivers of our system and what approaches can initially be taken to solve them.
-By referring to the M1 Initial Drivers Document, we can identify the following drivers:
+By referring to the M1 Initial Drivers Document, we can identify the following drivers for our first iteration:

 ### Performance
 	1. QAS1